What to pack for a warm weather afternoon hike

 Invest the big bucks in dollar store tape-style lint roller.
-When you return from your hike, before you get into the car, run the lint roller up and down your legs and body, looking for nasty ticks that may have hitch-hiked.
+When you return from your hike, run the lint roller up and down your legs and body before you get into the car, looking for nasty ticks that may have hitch-hiked.
 If you brought your dog(s), do this to them as well.
-Ticks can cause serious illness to you and your pet, but they do not latch on (bite) immediately, so it is easy to collect them with the tape lint roller.
+Ticks can cause serious illness to you and your pet, but they do not latch on (bite) immediately, so collecting them with the tape lint roller is easy.

-Pro-Tip: Download the E-TICK app so you can submit photos of the ticks (3 photos max per submission) to the University of Guelph Tick identification service.
-This service has a quick turnaround; they will let you know all about the tick you have found within hours (or less).
+Pro-Tip: Download the E-TICK app to submit photos of the ticks (3 photos max per submission) to the University of Guelph Tick identification service.
+This service has a quick turnaround; they will let you know about the tick you found within hours (or less).